 Where to File the Form I-130 Petition

 After you, the U.S. petitioner, have prepared and assembled all the forms and other items listed above, make a photocopy for your personal records.
-Then send the whole visa petition to the USCIS “lockbox” indicated on the website instructions for Form I-130.
+Then send the whole visa petition to the USCIS “lockbox” indicated on thewebsite instructions for Form I-130.
+Note that there is a different address if you are filing the I-130 together with the child’s green card application.

 The lockbox will process the fee payment, then forward the petition to a USCIS Service Center for further handling.